MarzanRoy/IGMS-Landing/README.md

 # untitled
-> Mainly transitions and help page remodelling

 Started: Y3S1, 2024

-This is the Landing page improvements
+These are the Landing page improvements

+> Mainly help page remodelling

 - Added Search function
+- Transitions to increase interactivity
 - Fixed accessibility issues
   - Back to the top hyperlink converted to an icon on the bottom right
   - Hyperlinks link to the respective answers